L. Timothy Ryan

-Lawrence Timothy Ryan (born January 16, 1958) is an American chef and the fifth and current president of the Culinary Institute of America (CIA).
-Ryan, a Certified Master Chef, graduated from the CIA in 1977 and joined the school's faculty in 1982, and later moved to administration before heading the education division.
-In 2001, he became the first CIA alumnus and faculty member to become president of the college, in 2001.
+Lawrence Timothy Ryan (born January 16, 1958) is an American chef and was the fifth president of the Culinary Institute of America (CIA) from 2001 to 2024.
+Ryan, a certified master chef, graduated from the CIA in 1977 and joined the school's faculty in 1982, and later moved to administration before heading the education division.
+In 2001, he became the first CIA alumnus and faculty member to become president of the college.
 Prior to returning to the CIA as a faculty member, he spent five years as a chef in different aspects of the culinary industry.
-Ryan has received numerous accolades throughout his career from the American Culinary Federation, James Beard Foundation, and various other organizations.

 Early life and education

-Tim Ryan was born in Pittsburgh, Pennsylvania on January 16, 1958.
+Tim Ryan was born in Pittsburgh, Pennsylvania, on January 16, 1958.
 At age 13, he began work as a dishwasher at a restaurant there.
 By the time he went to high school, he had decided he wanted to be a chef and enrolled at the Culinary Institute of America.
 Following graduation with an Associate of Occupational Studies degree, he worked as assistant chef at a restaurant in Irwin, Pennsylvania and then as executive chef at La Normande in Pittsburgh.
 Ryan also attained a Bachelor of Science and Master of Business Administration from the University of New Haven.
-He earned an EdD Doctor of Education from the University of Pennsylvania.
+He earned a Doctor of Education (EdD) from the University of Pennsylvania.